ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

   - Legs (2)
 #### Exaggeration
 - Stylizaion of something in order to better express a mood or characteristic
+- Active Vs Passive Forces
+  - When one muscle is being activated, the opposite is general passive
+- Use silhouettes to see exaggerations
 #### Perspective
 - Create a sense of 3-dimensional form on 2-dimensions
+#### Study
+- Books, Copy everything, but try to work in imagination

+### Value/Lighting/Form
+- Value = Light and darkness of something
+  - Value is what draws the eyes attention to an image
+  - Value Scale
+    - Scale from pure white to pure black, broken down into segments.
+- Lighting = How a scene is lit
+- Form = Feeling 3 dimensional but being on 2-dimensional surface
+  - Form Principle
+    - You have Light Side
+      - Highlight
+        - Reflect of the source of light being emitted on to the object
+        - Changes with position of the viewer
+        - Value Scale: 3
+      - Center Light
+        - Central area of the object being lit.
+        - Value Scale: 4
+      - HalfTone
+        - Last portion of the light before the object then makes the leap into shadow.
+Transitions in value by a little.
+        - Usually about a mid way point
+        - Value Scale: 6
+      - Terimnator
+        - Cut off point between light and shadow
+        - Soft light might not exist
+    - You have Shadow
+      - Core Shadow
+        - Darkest portion of the object
+        - Value Scale: 8
+      - Reflected Light
+        - Portion of light that is hitting another surface, and by lighting it so strongly it turns itno an additional light source
+        - Value Scale 7 or whatever number is left from the ground and cast shadow
+      - Occulsion Shadow
+        - Portion of an object that is somewhat or completely hidden from any light sources whether it be ambient, direct, or reflected
+      - Cast Shadow
+        - Follow the same angle as the terminator
+        - Softer the further away from the object it gets
+- Look up Asaro Heads to give a feel for Planes
+- Take a random blob, and try making it look 3 dimensional
+- Shapewelding: removing the unnecessary detail and clutter of an unimportant section of the image to help ease the eyes in the real ofcal oint

+### Color
+- Color can be ambigous and theoretical.
+- Value is form, Color is flavor

+#### Color Theory
+##### Color Wheel
+- Perfectly balanced reprenseation of the major colors in the spectrom
+  - RGB, RYB, CMYK
+##### Hue
+- What color something is

+##### Saturation
+- The purity of a color
+- Not all colors can have the same saturation

+##### Color Temperature
+- Split color wheel in half
+- One side is dedicated to the cool colors
+- The other side is dedicated to the warm colors
+- Warm light Source = Cool shadows
+- Cool Light = Warm shadows

+##### Color Relativity
+- Thoery in that if one color is used in a particular area, it will appear to be a diff color that when it is alone

+##### Color Physcology
+- Warm Colors:
+  - Excitment/Anger/Fire/Heat/Energy
+- Cool Colors:
+  - Calm/Soothing/Water/Flow/Mysterious

+##### Color Schemes
+- Monochromatic
+  - Only One Color
+- Analogous
+  - Consist of only a small group of colors in one portion of the wheel
+- Complementary
+  - Two colors directly opposite of the color wheel
+  - Split Complmentary.
+Not directly opposite but two other right on the side
+- Triadic
+  - Three colors perfectly spread out between each other
+- Tetradic
+  - Two complimentary schemes put together

+### Perspective

+#### Terminology
+- Horizon Line: Horizontal line that represents where the eye cant see past
+- Line Of Sight: Angle and height that the viewer is observing the camera
+- Station Point: Point at which the viewer is positioned when viewing the scene or object
+- Vanishing Point: Whenenver parallel lines converge in perspective
+- Cone Of Vision: Area that our eyes can see when we remove our peripheral vision

+#### Perspective
+- Establish Horizon Line
+- Create Vanishing Point (Number of points per perspective)
+- Create square, then lines to the Vanishing point
+- Connect the lines

 ## Pixel Art Basics